pytorch/opacus/Migration_Guide.md

 ### Privacy accounting

 This part is mostly the same, except that the API is now adapted to a more generic concept of privacy accountant.
-We've already implemented 2: RDP (default and recommended one) and Gaussian DP accountant.
+We've already implemented two accountants: RDP (default and recommended one) and Gaussian DP accountant.

-In most cases here's what you'll need to change:
+In most cases, here's what you'll need to change:
 ```diff
 + eps = privacy_engine.get_epsilon(delta=target_delta)
 - eps, alpha = privacy_engine.get_privacy_spent(delta=target_delta)